Wingie/risk_using_llms/src/ch02-data-poisoning.md

 **Multi-Stage Exploits**: Poisoning will create subtle vulnerabilities that can only be exploited through complex sequences of interactions, making detection and attribution extremely difficult.

 **Cross-Model Coordination**: Attackers will develop poisoning techniques that create coordinated vulnerabilities across multiple AI systems, enabling sophisticated attacks that exploit interactions between systems.
+This approach mirrors the XZ Utils supply chain attack methodology, where years-long infiltration enabled widespread compromise.

 **Poisoning for Manipulation**: Rather than creating obvious exploits like unauthorized discounts, future attacks will subtly manipulate decision boundaries to influence business outcomes in ways difficult to distinguish from legitimate model behavior.